-These matters identify weaknesses in the Authority's arrangements for setting sustainable budgets.
-Failure to take effective action will put the Council at risk of breaching its statutory duty to set a balanced budget.
+This matter identifies weaknesses in the Authority's arrangements for setting sustainable budgets.
+Failure to take effective action will put the Authority at risk of breaching its statutory duty to set a balanced budget.

-They are evidence of weaknesses in proper arrangements for sustainable resource deployment in planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions.
+This matter is evidence of weaknesses in proper arrangements for sustainable resource deployment in planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions.